 One of the questions I get asked the most during the course of a working week is how to fit bathroom cladding.
-If I got a pound for every time Ive been asked that I would be a rich man, but I’m happy to give away my advice.
+If I had a pound for every time Ive been asked that I’d be a rich man, but I’m happy to give away my advice free of charge.

 Over many years of fitting cladding I’ve experienced a variety of different types of installations.
 Sometimes they require a different approach but most situations are relatively straight forward.
 Most DIYer’s are fully of capable of installing cladding themselves with a few helpful tips.

 Ive put together this comprehensive cladding installation guide to help assist you.
 Hopefully this gives you the confidence to give it a go, saving you from hiring an expensive tradesman.